mat-shepherd/ci-pp1-nurture-seo/README.md

 ### About Me
 - section to provide details of the consultant's work experience and expertise as well as a headshot image to build trust with the visitor
+- User stories covered: 4

 ![About Me](docs/features/about-me-section.webp)

 ### Contact Form
-- a contact form to allow the visitor to contact the consultat with questions or to request a quote
+- a contact form to allow the visitor to contact the consultant with questions or to request a quote.
+- User stories covered: 5, 6, 8, 12

 ![Contact Form](docs/features/contact-form.webp)

 ### Google map
-- a Google map displaying the consultant's location allowing the visitor to get the consultant's address, view a map of the location and directions to their location
+- a Google map displaying the consultant's location allowing the visitor to get the consultant's address, view a map of the location and directions to their location.
+- User stories covered: 6, 8

 ![Google map](docs/features/google-map.webp)

 ### Footer
 - which displays the business logo, business tagline, navigation menu, call to action button, navigation links, contact information, social media links, the site owners name and copyright notice, and a linkt ot he site owner's GitHub page.
+- User stories covered: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12

 ![Footer Section](docs/features/footer-section.webp)

+### 404 Page
+- which displays a 404 page not found message, a 404 image, and a text directing the user to click on a "Return Home" button to navigate back to the index page.
+- Header and footer navigation remain consistent with the index page design and on all internal navigation links on this page will direct the user back to the index page.
+- User stories covered: 13

 ## Validation